treelogic-swe/email-scraper/README.md

 `make lint`

-Then run the tests as shown below.
+Then run the tests as shown below, ensuring that you see "Test Passed" as the test result.

 # Debug